-The best type of AC to buy in India is an inverter AC, which not only saves electric power cost, but is more silent and comfortable with steady continuous cooling.
+The best AC to buy in India is an inverter AC, because there are so many advantages for inverter AC Vs normal AC.
+The inverter AC not only saves electric power cost, but is more silent and comfortable with steady continuous cooling.

 Rather than the stop and start cycles of a normal AC, the inverter AC compressor does not stop running while the inverter AC is switched on.
 The inverter AC controls the cooling of a room by adjusting the speed of its compressor to suit the cooling needs.
-Thus the inverter AC will run at very high speed for a short time when the AC is switched on, to cool the room very fast.
+Thus the inverter AC will run at very high speed for a short time when the AC is switched on, to cool the room very fast, faster than a non-inverter normal AC.
 When the set temperature on the thermostat is reached, the inverter AC compressor slows down with just enough speed to maintain the set temperature by compensating for the heat coming into the room.

 To give an example of a 1.5 Ton inverter AC, as soon as it is switched on, its compressor will run at say 150% of rated speed to cool the room fast till the set temperature has been reached and then will slow down to say 10% of its rated capacity which is just enough to maintain the cool room temperature by compensating for the heat coming into the room.
 This means that the 1.5 Ton inverter AC in our example here will be running as a 0.15 Ton AC most of the time and as a 2.25 Ton AC at the beginning when it is cooling the room very fast.
 Because of this ability of inverter AC to vary its AC ton according to needs, it makes inverter AC running cost so low that inverter ACs become the cheapest AC to run in India.

 The advantages of an inverter AC over a normal non-inverter AC are as follows:

 The graph below shows the room temperature of a normal AC compared to inverter AC and graphically shows the temperature difference in a room cooled by an inverter AC and a normal AC.